MysteryBlokHed/webpack-ts-userscript/README.md

 The UserScript's name, description, version, and author are all retrieved from the project's `package.json`.
 Anything else such as the site to match and the grants are changed from the [Webpack Config].

+### Creating a release commit

+To create a commit for a release version, run `yarn release`.
+This will re-build the UserScript in production mode, add all files with `git add .`, and prompt you to add a version to the commit message.
+You can then create a new tag and release for your project with an optimized UserScript.

 <!-- These instructions can be updated to fit your project's requirements -->

 ## Building